Revolution: New Art for a New World—A careless, unserious treatment of Russian Revolutionary art

 Another indication of Kinmonth’s slovenliness is the narration’s reference to an assassination attempt against Lenin in 1922.
 In fact, that event took place in August 1918, a mere four years earlier.

 Lesser problems include paintings not identified, important dates not given, figures in the “honor roll” at the end of the film who have not been discussed, etc., etc. ….

 However, the great unresolved issue that hangs over the entire shoddy effort, and fatally damages it, is this:

 On the one hand, the filmmaker and her “experts” cannot avoid describing the artwork inspired by the October Revolution as earth-shaking.
-Kinmouth herself argues that the “tumultuous political period of the Russian Revolution” produced “some of the most inventive and brilliant works of art the world has ever known.”
+Kinmonth herself argues that the “tumultuous political period of the Russian Revolution” produced “some of the most inventive and brilliant works of art the world has ever known.”

 On the other, Revolution: New Art for a New World would have us believe that the Russian Revolution was a failure, a disaster, a meaningless blip or a historical detour.
 How is it possible that such a non-event or catastrophe should have generated brilliant and enduring artwork?
 Where is there a parallel in history?
 The various dictatorships and authoritarian regimes of the twentieth century have left nothing but ruins and human misery in their wake.

-Virtually all of Kinmouth’s scholars and curators seem pleased that the “tumultuous…period” is over and done with.
+Virtually all of Kinmonth’s scholars and curators seem pleased that the “tumultuous…period” is over and done with.
 Such wishful thinking has absolutely no impact on the historical process.
 Those who look at and take the Russian Revolutionary art seriously will not be stopped by the philistine commentators and prognosticators.
 They will inevitably be drawn to and inspired by the revolutionary events themselves.